narencachy/azure-docs/articles/key-vault/quick-create-java.md

 ### Access Key Vault securely

-The most secure way to authenticate a cloud-based application is with a managed identity; see [Use an App Service managed identity to access Azure Key Vault](managed-identity.md) for details.
+The most secure way to authenticate a cloud-based application is with a managed identity; see [Use an App Service managed identity to access Azure Key Vault](managed-identity.md) for more details.

-> This quickstart supports using a Managed Identity or using the Azure CLI cached credentials to access Azure Key Vault securely.
+> This quickstart supports using a Managed Identity or using the Azure CLI cached credentials to access Azure Key Vault securely

-Once Managed Identity is setup and functioning, set the `jqs_AuthType` environment variable to `MSI` to use Managed Identity.
+> Once Managed Identity is setup and functioning, set the `jqs_AuthType` environment variable to `MSI` to use Managed Identity

 ### Authenticate and create a client

-Authenticating to your key vault and creating a key vault client depends on the `jqs_KeyVaultName` environment variable set in the [Create a resource group and key vault](#Create-a-resource-group-and-key-vault) step above.
+Authenticating to your key vault and creating a key vault client depends on the `jqs_KeyVaultName` environment variable set in the [initial setup](#Create-a-resource-group-and-key-vault) above.
 The name of your key vault is expanded to the key vault URL, in the format `https://<your-key-vault-name>.vault.azure.net`.

 ```java